canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/index.md

 ## Install on a specific device

+Pre-built test images are also available for Renesas GZ/G2L and MediaTek Genio devices.

-- [Install on a Renesas RZ/G2L](install-on-a-device/install-on-renesas): Create an image to run on a Renesas RZ/G2L <install-on-renesas>
+- [Install on a Renesas RZ/G2L](install-on-a-device/install-on-renesas): Install a pre-built image on a Renesas RZ/G2L device <install-on-renesas>
+- [Install on a MediaTek Genio](install-on-a-device/install-on-mediatek): Install a pre-built image on a MediaTek Genio device <install-on-mediatek>

 ```{toctree}